frup42/apex-mocks-sfdx/readme.md

 AccountsSelector mockSelector = (AccountsSelector)mocks.mock(AccountsSelector.class);
 ```

 We have created a mock: `mockSelector`.
-We can use stub behavior on to the mock, and we can verify how the mock was used (if at all) during the test.
+We can stub the mock to behave in a specific way.
+We can verify how the mock was used during the test, if at all.
+Notice how we needed to explicitly cast it to an AccountsSelector: `(AccountsSelector)mocks.mock(...)`?

 What is the mockSelector?
-If you inspect its type in debug logs, you'll find it's actually a `AccountsSelector__sfdc_ApexStub` class.
+If you dump it out in debug logs, you'll find it's actually a `AccountsSelector__sfdc_ApexStub` class.
 You won't find this class in source control anywhere!
 This class was dynamically created at runtime, and it extends AccountsSelector.

 So it inherits all of the AccountsSelector methods, and as far as the code is concerned, *the mockSelector is just a plain old AccountsSelector*.
 But this ain't no ordinary selector - any time you invoke a method on this mock, it will be handed straight over to the mock framework to register the invocation and invoke your predefined behavior.